bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/_index.md

 ---
-title: Info 2 WS 2021/22 - Labs and Exercises
+title: Info 2 SS 2024 - Labs and Exercises
 author: kleinen
 layout: page
 courseNav: Labs
-weight: 2
+weight: 200
 ---

 Welcome!
 On this page you find important information about the labs: How to prepare, how to communicate, what to work on, how to submit.
 Read through it carefully and ask if anything is unclear.